pelmer/esc/doc/basic/environment.rst

        ssh-add ~/.ssh/id_rsa_esc11

    * Add SSH configuration for your student host.
-Use the appropriate student account and IP address below.
 You can of course add this chunk with your favourite editor if you prefer.

      ::